jimbateson/jamesbateson.co.uk/src/resume.md

 ##### Manchester, UK

 * Formed and run the accessibility champions network.
-Helping bring together together people from multiple disciplines with a passion for accessibility to collaborate and make change
+Helping bring together people from multiple disciplines with a passion for accessibility to collaborate and make change
 * Helped implement and run design and development collaboration sessions for accessibility such as design annotation kit sessions in Figma
 * Advocated for more understanding and use of semantic HTML over custom JavaScript solutions
 * Implemented accessible solutions and fixes to products with different tech stacks (MVC, React)